apollographql/apollo-link/SPEC.md

 ### Communicating within a Chain

-In addition to the query, operationName, and variables, `Operation` includes a context, which is modified and passed down the chain of links.
+In addition to the query, operationName, and variables, `Operation` includes a context, which is modified and passed down the chain.
 In addition, this context is sent to the server to through the query body.
-In this example, `context` is used by a polling link to tell a caching link whether a request should be returned from the cache or the network.
+In this example, `context` is used by a `PollingLink` to tell a `CachingLink` whether a request should be returned from the cache or the network.

 <p align="center">
   <br>